 We’ve had the pleasure of staying at some of the best hotels in southwest England that would make anyone’s jaw drop.
 We’re not talking run-of-the-mill, cookie-cutter hotels here.
 We’re talking genuinely unique, historically significant, wow-factor hotels.
 If you’re a hotel person, like me, you’re going to want to check out these remarkable places to stay in southwest England.

 If you’re planning a trip through the south west – Devon, Cornwall, the Cotswolds – we highly recommend you stay in these hotels.
 They provide a great home base while you explore the area with our 7-day itinerary.

-If you want to stay at each one, I suggest doing it in the order I’ve laid out below.
-I also suggest staying at each for 2 nights, if you can, because once you get there, you’ll find that one night just isn’t long enough.
+You can actually stay for a short time at each one, with the exception of one really special spot in the Cotswolds.
+I would suggest staying for at least 2 nights, if you can, because once you get there, you’ll find that one night just isn’t long enough.

-» Find the best deal, compare prices, and read what other travelers have to say about Lucknam Park Hotel
+» Find the best deal and read what other travelers have to say about Lucknam Park Hotel

 Location: Lucknam Park, Bath, Colerne, SN14 8AZ, United Kingdom | Website